 3. Use collective pronouns.

 Whenever possible, reword sentences to eliminate unnecessary gender pronouns.
 Replace masculine pronouns by rephrasing sentences in the plural or using “one” or “you,” as appropriate.
-Instead of saying, “Everyone should bring his (or his or her) textbook to class,” make the sentence plural and use the word “their,” which is gender neutral: “People should bring their textbooks to class.”
+Instead of saying, “Everyone should bring his or her textbook to class,” make the sentence plural and use the word “their,” which is gender neutral: “People should bring their textbooks to class.”

-If you are talking about or with people who are transgender, ask what their preferred pronoun is.
-Better yet, to demonstrate an inclusive environment and to model inclusive language, consider asking people to indicate their preferred pronouns on their nametags or when being introduced.
-For example, an introduction might be: “Hi, My name is Beth and my preferred gender pronouns are she and her.”
+If you are talking about or with people who are transgender or non-binary, ask what their pronouns are.
+Better yet, to demonstrate an inclusive environment and to model inclusive language, consider asking people to indicate their pronouns on their name tags or when being introduced.
+For example, an introduction might be: “Hi, My name is Beth and my pronouns are she and her.”